trupen0009-tech/tomato-disease-detector/README.md

 ## How to Use
 1. Open the live demo link
-2. Use the sample images provided in the demo (database images included)
-3. Model predicts the disease instantly
+2. Model predicts the disease instantly

-> **Note:** This is a demo project.
-Use the provided sample images for testing as the model is trained on a specific dataset.

 ## Dataset
 Sample test images available on request.
 Model trained on public tomato leaf disease dataset.